reniven/Khitan-Vowel-Harmony/README.md

 ## Data

 The data folder contains several text files written in the Khitan Small Script.
-They are wrote in the Khitan Small Linear where each character is written into its own separate square rather than conjoined into blocks for easier textual analysis.
+They are written in the Khitan Small Linear font where each character is written into its own separate square rather than conjoined into blocks for easier textual analysis.
 The text were taken from Kane 2009 book and other sources.

 ## Input Method